mharoruiz/iberian_exception/README.md

 mharoruiz/ibex:0.1
 ```

-The above command creates and runs a new container (`docker run`) from the image `mharoruiz/ibex:0.1`, and mounts project files (`-v`) from your local directory as source (`$(pwd)`) to the container directory as destination (`/home/rstudio/ibex`).
+The above command creates and runs a new container (`docker run`) from the image `mharoruiz/ibex:0.1`, and mounts the project files (`-v`) from your local directory as source (`$(pwd)`) to the container directory as destination (`/home/rstudio/ibex`).

 ---

 **Troubleshooting**

 Depending on the command line in your computer, you may have to use `%cd%` instead of `$(pwd)`.
-If none of these methods works, you can substitute the source with the absolute path to the cloned repository in your local machine (something like `C:\Users\user\ibex` or `/Users/user/ibex`).
+If none of these methods work, you can substitute the source with the absolute path to the cloned repository in your local machine (something like `/Users/user/ibex` or `C:\Users\user\ibex`).

-Another source for potential errors is the `\` at the end of every line in the `docker run` command above.
-These allow multiline code to be executed and make the code block above easier to read than a single, long line of code.
+Another source for potential errors are the `\` at the end of every line in the `docker run` command above.
+These allow the execution of multiline and make the code block above easier to read than a single, long line of code.
 Depending on your command line, you may have to use `^` instead of `\`.
 However, you can also remove the linebreaks and execute the command as a single line.

 ---